allWAIs/react-wai/docs/CONTRIBUTING.md

 - Use a clear and descriptive title.
 - Describe the specific steps that reproduce the problem with as many details as possible so that someone can verify the issue.
-- Describe the behavior you observed, and the behavior you had expected.
 - Include screenshots if they help make the issue clear.

 ## Asking questions